 Mattel’s unique and inspiring workplace culture plays a large role in the company’s ability to retain and attract top talent.
-Mattel has ranked highly on several prestigious workplace culture lists, including Corporate Responsibility Magazine’s 100 Best Corporate Citizens and Ethisphere Magazine’s World’s Most Ethical Companies in 2015.
+Mattel has ranked highly on several prestigious workplace culture lists, including #20 on Reputation Institute's prestigious US RepTrak list of the 100 most reputable companies in the United States.

 Listening to Our Employees